Engaging with Stakeholders

 How do we engage?

-- We participate in two national new homes surveys run by the Home Builders Federation to obtain independent feedback from our customers.
+We participate in two national new homes surveys run by the Home Builders Federation (HBF) to obtain independent feedback from our customers.

-- We engage with our social housing partners through regular contact and meetings.
+We engage with our social housing and PRS partners through regular contact and meetings.

 What did they tell us?

-- Our customers want attractively priced, high quality, sustainable and energy efficient homes.
+Our customers want attractively priced, sustainable and energy-efficient homes.

 How do we measure the effectiveness of our engagement?